watts-j/plato-sangala/README.md

 This is a fork.
 All credit for Plato itself goes to [@baskerville](https://github.com/baskerville).
 Modifications here are licensed under the same terms (AGPL-3.0).

----

-## What's different from upstream Plato

-- **Cascading taxonomy menu.** The title-bar library menu is a hierarchical structure (STEM → Mathematics → Algebra, etc.) rather than a flat list of libraries.
-- **New event variant `LoadLibraryAndSelectDirectory`.** Allows a single menu entry to switch libraries *and* apply a directory filter atomically.
-- **Four top-level libraries:** STEM, Humanities, Enrichment, Resources.
-Sub-disciplines are subfolders within each, surfaced through the cascading menu.
-- **Library skeleton included.** `sangala/library-skeleton/` contains the empty folder structure to drop onto a device.
-- **Preconfigured `Settings.toml`** pointing at the four libraries in database mode.

----

 ## Repository layout

 ```